Topic Areas: Considerations for Autistic and Neurodivergent Populations Across the Lifespan

 • Transitions and quality of life outcomes across the lifespan

-• The role of the SLP in assessment and treatment of autism
+• The role of the audiologist and speech-language pathologists in assessment and treatment of autism and neurodivergent individuals

-• Ethical issues related to autism service delivery
+• Ethical issues related to autism and neurodivergence service delivery

 Related Topics

-Proposals that have a primary focus on other areas but involve the autistic community should be submitted to the topic of primary focus.
+Proposals that have a primary focus on other areas but involve the autistic or neurodivergent community should be submitted to the topic of primary focus.
+For example, topics involving this topic but have a primary focus on:

 About ASHA